 A walkup might be the exception to the rule, particularly if it offers access to a private outdoor space.
 But if you plan to purchase in an elevator building, you might want to avoid making offers on ground floor apartments for the following reasons.

 Let’s face it.
-First floor apartments are more likely to be targeted for robberies than those on high floors.
-They’re accessible from the street by windows, and depending on the building’s security system (doorman, no doorman, virtual doorman) someone might even sneak into the lobby and be looking for trouble.
+First-floor apartments are more likely to be targeted for robberies than those on high floors.
+They’re accessible from the street by windows, and depending on the building’s security system (doorman, no doorman, virtual doorman), someone might even sneak into the lobby and be looking for trouble.
 If this is the case, it’s unlikely that a criminal will travel to a high floor because they usually want to get in and get out quickly.

 Not as privateNot as private

 Lack of viewLack of view

 High floors garner more natural light, so chances are, you’ll be giving up sunlight for the duration of your time living there.

 Harder to sellHarder to sell

 Lower resale valueLower resale value

-In co-ops, higher floors have a larger number of shares.
+In co-ops, higher floors have a more significant number of shares.
 Although maintenance costs are steeper, an apartment on the tenth floor will usually have a higher resale value than an apartment on the first floor.
-If you choose to buy a ground floor unit, know that when you go to sell, the same square footage and condition apartment will probably sell at a higher price even if it’s only a few floors above yours.
+If you choose to buy a ground floor unit, know that the same square footage and condition apartment will probably sell at a higher price when you go to sell, even if it’s only a few floors above yours.